Hieromon/AutoConnect/mkdocs/wojson.md

 ## Writing the custom Web pages without JSON

-To handle a custom Web page without using JSON, follow the steps below.
+To handle the custom Web pages without using JSON, follow the steps below.

 1. Create or define [AutoConnectAux](apiaux.md) for each page.
 2. Create or define [AutoConnectElement(s)](acelements.md).